Portugal D7 Visa: Retirement Visa Guide for June 2026

 However, your income can only come from highly qualified professions, such as general and executive managers, medical doctors, engineers, IT, and communication fields.

 Also, the general D7 Visa conditions allow for professional activities at non-Portuguese companies.
-Essentially, it permits self-employment for companies located overseas, and income earned abroad is tax-exempt in Portugal under this tax regime.
+Essentially, it permits companies located overseas to engage in self-employment, and income earned abroad is tax-exempt in Portugal under this regime.

 Portugal offers an affordable lifestyle compared to many Western European countries, though prices vary by location.
 Below is a detailed breakdown of the key expenses: healthcare, living costs, and real estate.